danielb42/whiteflag/README.md

 - allows you to distinguish between absent and zero-valued flags
 - `-h/--help` prints basic generated Usage/Help text (see [example](#with-long-flags))

-## What it does not
-whiteflag just doesn't try to be overly smart or versatile.
-For instance, if you need to define "required" flags or default values for absent flags, just use a few well-placed Get/Check calls yourself.

 ## Examples
 Please have a look at the comprehensive [example source file](example/example.go).